openego/eDisGo/doc/userguide/components_overview.rst

     sw.close()        # close the ring (rewires sw.branch in lines_df)
     sw.open()         # re-open it

-Switches are imported from the ding0 ``switches.csv`` file, preserved through :meth:`~edisgo.edisgo.EDisGo.spatial_complexity_reduction`, and — being expressed as ordinary branches — carried into the PyPSA network by :meth:`~edisgo.edisgo.EDisGo.to_pypsa` without any special switch element (see :ref:`pypsa-relationship`).
+Switches are imported from the ding0 ``switches.csv`` file, carried over through :meth:`~edisgo.edisgo.EDisGo.spatial_complexity_reduction` (buses and branches are remapped; switches that become unused or duplicated by the aggregation are dropped/merged), and — being expressed as ordinary branches — carried into the PyPSA network by :meth:`~edisgo.edisgo.EDisGo.to_pypsa` without any special switch element (see :ref:`pypsa-relationship`).